Factsheet about dengue

 • Viral isolation is done for research purposes.

-• In a secondary dengue infection, dengue IgM antibodies usually appear earlier from day 2–3 post onset and with a shorter duration.
+• In a secondary dengue infection, dengue IgM antibodies usually appear earlier from the second to third day post-onset of symptoms, and with a shorter duration.
 An increase of dengue IgG titre has to be measured.

-• Serological cross-reactions between dengue viruses and closely related flaviviruses are reported.
+• Serological cross-reactions between dengue viruses and closely related flaviviruses have also been reported.

 Case management and treatment

-• Supportive therapy is the only option, with strict avoidance of aspirin and other anticoagulants
+Supportive therapy is the only option to treat dengue, with strict avoidance of aspirin and other anticoagulants.

 Public health control measures

-• Integrated vector management program aiming to reduce mosquito vector density in a sustainable manner is of primary importance.
-Intersectoral collaboration and efficient public communication strategy to ensure community participation are required for sustainable vector control program.
+• An integrated vector management programme aiming to reduce mosquito vector density in a sustainable manner is of primary importance.
+Intersectoral collaboration and efficient public communication strategies to ensure community participation are also required for a sustainable vector control programme.

 • Activities supporting the reduction of mosquito breeding sites in outdoor/indoor areas by draining or discarding sources of standing water at the community level include:

-• Measures aiming to control larvae and adult mosquito vector population can be applied in an outbreak situation.
+• Measures aiming to control larvae and adult mosquito vector populations can be applied in an outbreak situation.

 • In affected outbreak areas, elimination of adult mosquitoes through aerial spraying with insecticides can be considered.